Looking for Lactation Resources?

 The Global Health Media Project designs and develops videos (including several breastfeeding videos) that are tailored to the needs of health workers and populations in low-resource settings.
 Internet and mobile technology enable these videos to reach large numbers of clinicians in a cost-effective manner.
 (Features great videos for health care providers AND patients.)

-The IBCLE is a worldwide resource which certifies practitioners in lactation and breastfeeding management.
+The IBLCE is a worldwide resource which certifies practitioners in lactation and breastfeeding management.

 ILCA (International Lactation Consultant Association)